gruppe-adler/grad_civs/README.md

 headgear  | Array - All classnames of clothes that civilians may wear.

 ## grad_civs_fnc_populateArea
 Manually populates an area with civilians.
-These civilians count towards the maximum amount, but will get cleaned up when no players are near enough.
+These civilians count towards the maximum amount.

 ### Syntax
-`[area,amount] call grad_civs_fnc_populateArea`
+`[area,amount,excludeFromCleanup] call grad_civs_fnc_populateArea`

 Parameter | Explanation
 ----------|-------------------------------------------------------------------------------------------------------------------------------------------------
-area      | Array / Object - Area array in format `[a, b, angle, isRectangle]` or array of area arrays or gamelogic synchronzed to one or multiple triggers. amount    | Number - Amount of civilians to spawn.
+area      | Array / Object - Area array in format `[a, b, angle, isRectangle]` or array of area arrays or gamelogic synchronzed to one or multiple triggers. amount    | Number - Amount of civilians to spawn. excludeFromCleanup (optional)  |  Bool - Sets if these civilians will be excluded from cleanup when no players are near. (default: true)

 ![](http://i.imgur.com/Cimaz4c.jpg)